clragon/wallpyper/README.md

 To do this, it is armed with configuration files, logs and blacklists.

 Upon running it, it will compare new pictures with current ones and only copy the ones that are missing.
-It is fine-tuned to have a threshold for file size so pictures for ads don't get copied.
+It is fine-tuned to have a threshold for file size so cached thumbnails for ads don't get copied.

 ## Configuration
 Configuring wallpyper is done through the command line or direct editing of the `pyper_conf.json` file, which is in the same directory as the script itself.

+### Syntax

-The syntax for commandline usage is the following;
+The syntax for commandline usage is the following:
 ```
 usage: wallpyper.exe [-h] [-c] [-t DIRECTORY] [-b FILE]